CosmicHorrorDev/subwinder/docs/Exceptions.md

 ### `SubServerError`

-When the server raises a 5xx error on a request or when the user hits more than 40 requests in 10 seconds the library retries the request with exponential backoff for at least 10 seconds, but if that timeout is exceeded and the server is still returning one a 5xx or too many requests then a `SubServerError` is raised.
+When the server raises a 5xx error on a request or when the user hits more than 40 requests in 10 seconds the library retries the request with exponential backoff for at least 10 seconds, but if that timeout is exceeded and the server is still returning either a 5xx or too many requests then a `SubServerError` is raised.

 ### `SubUploadError`